EliaTogni/Univault/Classes/Simulation.md

 $$\text{Therefore } \underbrace{P[X > s + t]}_{\text{Reshuffling of memoryless}} = P[X > t] \cdot P[X > s]$$

-Let's see if the Cumulative Distribution Function of the Exponential fits this claim.
+Let's see if the cumulative distribution function of the Exponential fits this claim.

 $$\underbrace{1 - F_X(s + t)}_{1 - (1 - e^{-\lambda x})} = [1 - F(t)] [1 - F(s)] = $$
 $$e^{- \lambda (s + t)} = e^{-\lambda t} e ^{- \lambda s}$$

-Now, let's look at it in reverse: which are the Cumulative Distribution Functions that, once plugged in in this definition, satisfy this equality?
+Now, let's look at it in reverse: which are the cumulative distribution functions that, once plugged in in this definition, satisfy this equality?
 In other terms, which are the other Random Variables
 The Exponential Random Variable are the only ones having this memoryless property since the product of two exponentials is the exponential of the sum.
 Whenever we have this fenomenon like an independent arrival or anything else, then the lenght of this observation must be an Exponential Random Variable.

 Another useful property of Exponential Random Variables is that they remain exponential